 The current theories surrounding full prolapse suggest that is a form of sliding hernia, through a defect of the fascia of the pelvic region.
 This may be caused by chronic straining secondary to constipation, a chronic cough, or from multiple vaginal deliveries.

 In contrast, partial thickness prolapses are associated with the loosening and stretching of the connective tissue that attaches the rectal mucosa to the remainder of the rectal wall.
 This often occurs in conjunction with long standing haemorrhoidal disease.

 Full thickness prolapses will begin internally and thus can initially present with a sensation of rectal fullness, tenesmus, or repeated defecation.

 On examination, the prolapse may not always be evident, but can be identified by asking the patient to strain.
 A digital rectal examination should be performed, often on which a weakened anal sphincter is identified.

-Conservative management of rectal prolapse is particularly useful in those unfit for surgery, with minimal symptoms, or in children (as most prolapses will resolve spontaneously).
+Conservative management of rectal prolapse is more common in those unfit for surgery, with minimal symptoms, or in children (as most prolapses in children will resolve spontaneously).

-Initial management includes improved dietary fibre and fluid intake, reducing constipation and the time spent straining.
+Initial management often involves increasing dietary fibre and fluid intake.
 Minor mucosal prolapses may be banded in clinic, although this is prone to recurrence.

 Surgical repair is the only definitive management.
 The mainstay of treatments is between the abdominal approach and the perineal approach: